Real Time Club

 The Real Time Club is a networking society for professionals with interest in IT and technology.
-The club is based in London and organises an annual dinner series with speakers on a wide range of topics from ICT, technology and science.
+The club is based in London and organises an annual dinner series with speakers on a wide range of topics from Information and communications technology (ICT), technology and science.

 History

 The Real Time Club (RTC) was founded as dining club in the 1960s by US American IT entrepreneur Alan Marshall.
 For the first 25 years of its existence the Real Time Club dined at numerous London restaurants, but dinners are now usually held at the National Liberal Club in Whitehall.
 The club celebrated its 45th anniversary in 2013 with a charity dinner hosted by Lord Lucas at the House of Lords.